emilianop11/solidity-struct-parser/README.md

 # solidity-struct-parser
 A module to parse solidity response structs to JSON

 This is a WIP that I need for a personal project.
+I couldnt find a library that can parse the structs returned by a smart contract into plain JSON, so i created this simple module.
-Tests and more features will be added later
+Tests and more features will be added later.

 As an example, lets take the Contracts struct defined in my solidity contract: